Madea: Criminal background

-In Madea Goes to Jail, Madea was placed under anger management by Judge Ephriam that was overseen by Phil McGraw in light of the car chase and the police officers failing to read Madea her Miranda rights and suspends her already suspended driver's license.
-In the same movie, she was arrested once again for removing a woman's Pontiac Solstice with a forklift and damaging it in the parking lot of the Big Kmart stealing Madea’s parking spot.
-She was sentenced to prison for 5 to 10 years by Judge Greg Mathis.
-This is later overturned and she as part of the "Georgia Seven"” are released.
+In Madea Goes to Jail, Madea was brought before Judge Ephriam because of the car chase in the last film.
+Because Brian and assistant district attorney Linda Davis brought up the fact that the arresting police officers failed to read Madea her Miranda rights, Judge Ephriam scolded the police officers that were present for that negligence.
+Because of this, Judge Ephriam lets Madea go on a technicality while suspending her already suspended driver's license and having her undergo anger management therapy that was overseen by Phil McGraw.
+Later on, she was arrested once again for removing a woman's Pontiac Solstice with a forklift and damaging it in the parking lot of the Big Kmart after the woman stole Madea's parking spot.
+She was sentenced to 5 to 10 years in prison by Judge Greg Mathis.
+This is later overturned due to the illegal tampering of Linda Davis and she is part of the "Georgia Seven" that are released.

-In Madea's Big Happy Family, Madea smashes her car into the fast-food restaurant Snax out of frustration that the manager Sabrina won't give her food even using excuses related to her Cadillac's technical problems in order to persuade the manager to give her food while waiting.
+In Madea's Big Happy Family, Madea smashes her car into the fast-food restaurant Snax out of frustration that the manager Sabrina won't give her food, even using excuses related to her Cadillac's technical problems in order to persuade the manager to give her food while waiting.
 No police action was brought up.

-In the animated film Madea's Tough Love, Madea is arrested for excessive damage to public property (which she unintentionally committed while chasing after two unruly skateboarders), two bench warrants, 25 unpaid parking tickets, and an unpaid speeding ticket.
-Then she was reassigned to house arrest for attacking mayoral candidate Betsy Holiday.
-Madea was released from the sentence when the truth about Betsy's secret illegal activities were exposed proving that Madea was right about her.
+In the animated film Madea's Tough Love, Madea is arrested for excessive damage to public property (which she unintentionally committed while chasing after two unruly skateboarders Netta and Dang Dang), two bench warrants, 25 unpaid parking tickets, and an unpaid speeding ticket.
+Judge Michaels sentences her to do community service work at the Moms Mabley Youth Center.
+In addition, Judge Michaels had a special ankle monitor placed on Madea to make sure she does her community service and enlists two police officers named Fred and Frank to keep an eye on her.
+After Madea is filmed spanking Netta, Judge Michaels reassigns Madea to fulfill the rest of her sentence on house arrest much to the annoyance of Joe.
+Madea was released from the sentence when the truth about mayoral candidate Betsy Holliday's secret illegal activities were exposed proving that Madea was right about her.

 Media and entertainment featuring Madea

-Madea has appeared in several plays (some of which have been recorded for repeated viewing), fully produced films, a couple of television programs (guest appearances), one book and one animated film.
+Madea has appeared in several plays (which have been filmed for repeated viewing), fully produced movies, a couple of television programs (guest appearances), one book and one animated film.
 The character made her first appearance in the 1999 play I Can Do Bad All by Myself, later appearing in numerous other plays by Perry, then appearing in films based on those plays.